juicebox-systems/juicebox-hsm-realm/README.md

 Then:

 * `cargo test --all` to run the unit tests
-* `cargo build && cargo run --bin demo` to run the demo aka "integration test"
+* `cargo build && cargo run --bin demo_runner -- --demo target/debug/demo` to run the demo aka "integration test"

 ### Cross Compile